Volunteer Vacation FAQ

 A. Yes, but we need to know in advance.
-When you apply, be SURE to indicate your food allergies/preferences in the space given to you in the application.
-We do most of our shopping in bulk, so please realize that we may not be able to make major menu adjustments, but we have commonly been able to accommodate the menu for lactose allergies and vegetarians.
+When you apply, be sure to indicate your food allergies or dietary preferences in the space given to you in the application.
+We do most of our shopping in bulk, so please realize that we may not be able to make major menu adjustments, but we are almost always able to accommodate the menu for most dietary requirements.

 Q. What is a typical day like?

-A. Below is a typical day.
-Depending on the project or the weather (sometimes at “hot” locations, your crew may decide to start work early and/or end the day early), the hike to the worksite will vary and you should make sure to check the overall trip difficulty before you join.
+A. Depending on the project or the weather (sometimes at “hot” locations, your crew may decide to start work early or end the day early), the hike to the worksite will vary and you should make sure to check the overall trip difficulty before you join.